zero-waste/say-no-to-plastic/myr.md

 it.
 It makes it all the more horrifying when you have to thrown it away in bulk, knowing that it's destined for the landfill.

+Conveniently processed food usually comes in plastic so it makes it quite easy to avoid.

 ## 2018

 Packaging from the following:
-- Kargs crackers
+- Karg's crackers
 - Roasted fava beans
-- Crackers
+- Cracker box
 - Crisps
 - Blister pack
 - Apple stickers
 - Coffee lids
 - Quorn sausage roll
+- Chocolate bar foil

 ![](images/zero-waste-review-2017-1.jpg)